 Robin has over 25 years experience in developing and delivering anti-bias training programmes for various target groups.
 With a Masters Degree in Conflict Resolution, Ms. Sclafani uses training and facilitation as methods for transforming social conflict into opportunities for social cohesion.
 Originally from New York City, Ms. Sclafani came to Brussels in 1998 as a Fulbright Scholar to the European Union.

 Originally from Rome, Italy, Melissa has extensive experience in managing EU projects.
-Since its inception in 2011, she has managed and developed the European project Facing Facts! – make hate crime visible.
-She is responsible for building and maintaining relationships with key stakeholders and partners, supporting the communications and fundraising strategies, and coordinating multiple activities and projects related to the CEJI’s work on hate crime and hate speech .
-She also has significant experience in developing and implementing training programmes, in-person and online, on issues related to hate crime and hate speech monitoring.
+Since its inception in 2011, she has managed and developed the European project Facing Facts! an innovative programme aiming to tackle the issue of hate crime and hate speech in Europe.
+She is responsible for building and maintaining relationships with key stakeholders and partners, supporting the communications and fundraising strategies, and coordinating multiple activities and projects in the area of hate crime, hate speech, discrimination and bias.
+She also has significant experience in developing and implementing training programmes, in-person and online, on these issues.
+Since 2015 she manages the e-learning platform facingfactsonline.eu.

 Originally from Hungary, Julia studied Marketing and Business Management in Denmark, France and England.
 After working for two years in Hungary and China in various communication positions, she completed her Master degree in Media and Public Relations at Leicester University, where she wrote her dissertation on ageism in the media.
 Dedicated to spreading the word of good causes, Julia joined CEJI in October 2016 as a Communication Officer and having developed the online course on hate speech, she now also works as a Hate Speech Advisor for Facing Facts and for other European projects.
 In addition, she is also the tutor of the online courses on hate speech.